-Microinvalidations exclude, negate, or nullify an individuals’ thoughts or feelings (Sue, 2010).
-For example some contend that everyone in the United States is given the equal opportunity to succeed and be anything they want to be–this is the “American Dream.”
+Microinvalidations exclude, negate, or nullify an individual’s thoughts or feelings (Sue, 2010).
+For example, some contend that everyone in the United States is given the equal opportunity to succeed and be anything they want to be–this is the “American Dream.”
 These comments paint people’s experiences with discrimination as untrue and insignificant.
-Similarly, when someone tells a woman that she is “being too sensitive” when she asks not to be called a “girl” in the workplace, or that an LGBT person should “stop complaining” when state education forms refuse to change language to accept families with same-gender parents, they invalidate the reality of discrimination in these people’s lives.
+Similarly, when someone tells a woman that she is “being too sensitive” when she asks not to be called a “girl” in the workplace, or that an LGBT person should “stop complaining” when state education or health forms refuse to change language to accept families with same-gender parents, they invalidate the reality of discrimination in these people’s lives.

 For a closer look at common types of microaggressions and the messages they send, access the following tool from the University of California Santa Cruz: Recognizing Microaggressions and the Messages They Send

-Affects of Microaggressions
+Effects of Microaggressions

 So what are the realized consequences of drops in the bucket, what does a death by a thousand cuts look like?
 Studies have demonstrated that microaggressions can cause individuals to have high levels of anxiety, depression, diminished confidence, feelings of helplessness and a loss of drive (Sue, 2010).
 These consequences are very real and very rotten.
 It is unsurprising then that a person feeling this way, having put up with or confront microaggressors, may choose to exit the situation.
-In an workplace, this could mean disengaging with the coworkers and duties, taking additional leave or even leaving quitting a job.
+In a workplace, this could mean disengaging with coworkers and duties, taking additional leave or even quitting a job.